Karoly Tackas: Switching Hands In Order To Win.

-The rule barring non-commissioned officers to compete was lifted for the 1940 Olympics, and Karoly knew the event would be his.
+The rule barring non-commissioned officers to compete was lifted for the 1940 Olympics, and Karoly knew the event would be his to win.

-In 1938, everyone still believed he would win.
 You could say he was the man with the golden right hand.
+That's what everyone called him.
 He believed it too.
-One training session, as he prepared to lob a grenade like had thousands of times before, something was different.

 All of that changed one day in a routine military training session.